 But buying Chinese stocks can be relatively difficult.

 You will need a brokerage account that allows you to access the right stock exchanges.
 While it can be tricky to trade on Chinese stock exchanges directly, you'll find many Chinese-owned companies trade on Australian or US markets.

 These markets are much easier to access from Australia.
 This guide covers either option.

 What are Chinese stocks?

 Chinese stocks originate from companies that are headquartered in China.
-Like Australia, there are multiple Chinese stock exchanges — including the Hong Kong Stock Exchange, the Shanghai Stock Exchange and the Shenzhen Stock Exchange.
+There are multiple Chinese stock exchanges – including the Hong Kong Stock Exchange, the Shanghai Stock Exchange and the Shenzhen Stock Exchange.